voideditor/void/scripts/appimage/readme.md

-# Void Linux AppImage Creation Script
+# Void AppImage Creation Script

-This script automates the process of creating an AppImage for a Void Linux application using Docker.
-It works on macOS and Linux platforms and is designed for developers looking to package their Void Linux application as an AppImage for easy distribution.
+This script automates the process of creating an AppImage for the  Void Editor using Docker.
+It works on macOS and Linux platforms.
 ## Requirements

 *   **Docker:** The script relies on Docker to build the AppImage inside a container.